kleiton0x00/kleiton0x00/README.md

 I'm **Kleiton Kurti**, a **security researcher** living in **Austria, AT**.

 I am a self-taught Infosec guy from Albania.
-In my free time I like to do security researches, solve CTFs and publish infosec articles about uncommon and creative bugs I find during pentesting engagements as well as creating tools related to Web Security because of my passion for contributing to the infosec community.
+In my free time I like to do security researches, solve CTFs and publish infosec articles about uncommon and creative bugs I find during pentesting engagements as well as creating tools related to Web Security and Malware Development because of my passion for contributing to the infosec community.

 In free time I like solving CTF Challenges, specifically on HackTheBox platform.
 You can find me [here](https://www.hackthebox.eu/home/users/profile/172232).